Money in the Bank (2021): Background

+Money in the Bank is an annual professional wrestling event produced by WWE since 2010, generally held between May and July.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
+The concept of the event comes from WWE's established Money in the Bank ladder match.
+In addition to airing on PPV worldwide and via livestreaming on the WWE Network in international markets, the 2021 event was the first Money in the Bank to livestream on Peacock in the United States after the shutdown of the American version of the WWE Network in April.

-The 2021 event was initially scheduled for May 16, however, it switched dates with WrestleMania Backlash and was to take place on June 20 until Hell in a Cell was announced for that date with Money in the Bank pushed back to July 18, which had originally been reported as the date for Extreme Rules.
+The 12th Money in the Bank event was initially scheduled for May 16, 2021, however, it switched dates with WrestleMania Backlash and was to take place on June 20 until Hell in a Cell was announced for that date with Money in the Bank then pushed back to July 18, which had originally been the reported date for Extreme Rules.
 It was also reported that Money in the Bank would be held with live ticketed fans in attendance.
-Since August 2020, WWE had presented Raw and SmackDown's shows from a bio-secure bubble called the WWE ThunderDome due to the COVID-19 pandemic.
-With cases declining and vaccines available to most American citizens, the company announced that they would be leaving the ThunderDome and returning to live touring, starting with a 25-city tour beginning with the July 16, 2021, episode of SmackDown in Houston, Texas.
-Money in the Bank was in turn announced to take place at Dickies Arena in Fort Worth, Texas on July 18, thus it was the first WWE pay-per-view held outside of Florida since Elimination Chamber on March 8, 2020, and the first pay-per-view held following the end of the ThunderDome Era.
+Since August 2020, WWE had presented Raw and SmackDown's shows from a bio-secure bubble called the WWE ThunderDome due to the COVID-19 pandemic, which was hosted at three different venues in the U.S. state of Florida.
+With cases declining and vaccines available to most American citizens, the company announced that they would be leaving the ThunderDome and returning to live touring, starting with a 25-city tour that would begin with the July 16, 2021, episode of Friday Night SmackDown in Houston, Texas.
+Money in the Bank was in turn announced to take place at Dickies Arena in Fort Worth, Texas on July 18, marking WWE's first PPV and livestreaming event held outside of Florida since Elimination Chamber on March 8, 2020, and the first held following the end of the ThunderDome Era, as well as the first Money in the Bank to be held in the state of Texas.
+It was also the first to be held in July since the 2013 event.